deja-vu-platform/deja-vu/packages/catalog/passkey/README.md

 # Passkey

-Verify identity with a code
+Verify the user's identity with a code